 - Positive Hobbies: While life is often full of responsibilities and tasks, having positive hobbies and making time for them can significantly impact your mental wealth.
 According to Head to Health, “Research shows that people with hobbies are less likely to suffer from stress, low mood, and depression.
 Activities that get you out and about can make you feel happier and more relaxed.
 Group activities, like team sports, can improve your communication skills and relationships with others.”
 Whether you like music, sports, art, or any other positive hobbies, making time in your day to enjoy a hobby will help increase your mental wealth.

 Like financial wealth, building mental wealth can help your clients lead a more comfortable life.
 Mental wealth will help your clients have a bank of techniques to cope with life’s stressors and improve their mental health.
-At Sunwave, a major part of our mission is to help treatment facilities deliver better patient care and ultimately help people lead better lives.
+At Sunwave, a major part of our mission is to help treatment centers improve patient outcomes and ultimately help people lead better lives.
 Learn more about our comprehensive platform and see how Sunwave can help manage the full patient lifecycle for behavioral health treatment centers.